goldfirere/th-desugar/README.md

 is a hand-coded TH syntax tree, the results may be unpredictable.
 In particular, it is likely that promoted datatypes will not work as expected.

+One explicit goal of this package is to reduce the burden of supporting multiple GHC / TH versions.
+Thus, the desugared language is the same across all GHC versions, and any inconsistencies are handled internally.

 The package was designed for use with the `singletons` package, so some design decisions are based on that use case, when more than one design choice was possible.